llm-bible/llm-bible.github.io/_publications/cao2025from.markdown

 bibkey: cao2025from
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2501.16207"}
-tags: ['Training Techniques', 'Model Architecture', 'GPT', 'Pretraining Methods', 'Fine-Tuning']
+tags: ['Fine-Tuning', 'GPT', 'Model Architecture', 'Training Techniques', 'Pretraining Methods']
 ---
 The research in AI-based formal mathematical reasoning has shown an unstoppable growth trend.
 These studies have excelled in mathematical